Why Milk Soaps?

-Full-fat buttermilk is not only high in fat-soluble vitamins, but particularly high in multiple different proteins too, like yoghurt!
-Buttermilk and yoghurt are very similar in fact, but farm-fresh raw buttermilk is higher in many different proteins versus store-bought buttermilk or yoghurt.
-Store-bought yoghurt or buttermilk sitting for weeks or months on the shelf is usually pasteurized (destroys proteins) and cultured with only one or two different probiotics.
+Full-fat buttermilk is not only high in fat-soluble vitamins, but particularly high in multiple different proteins too, like yogurt!
+Buttermilk and yogurt are very similar in fact, but farm-fresh raw buttermilk is higher in many different proteins versus store-bought buttermilk or yogurt.
+Store-bought yogurt or buttermilk sitting for weeks or months on the shelf is usually pasteurized (destroys proteins) and cultured with only one or two different probiotics.

-Farm-fresh, raw yoghurt or buttermilk can have dozens of naturally-occurring probiotics along with many alpha-hydroxy acids like lactic acid, which promote cell renewal and rejuvenation of beauty factors such as brightness, tone, and complexion maintenance.
+On the other hand, farm-fresh, raw yogurt or buttermilk can have dozens of naturally-occurring probiotics along with many alpha-hydroxy acids like lactic acid, which promote cell renewal and rejuvenation of beauty factors such as brightness, tone, and complexion maintenance.
 Buttermilk is higher in lactic acid than any other milk – another reason why we choose this hand-cultured moo milk!

 Cow’s Milk Vs…

 These days, the dairy aisle is saturated with options—and we don’t just mean 2 percent or whole.
 There’s soy, almond, cashew, rice, oat, hemp, camel…you get the idea.
 In a world full of milks (and “mylks”), it can be overwhelming to educate yourself on which is better?